Mariners don’t improve playoff hopes after getting stepped on by Giants

-The recent starts of Giants starter of Tyler Anderson have followed a pattern — one solid start followed by two suboptimal outings, another solid start and then two solid outings.
+The recent starts of Giants starter of Tyler Anderson have followed a pattern — one solid start followed by two suboptimal outings, another solid start and two suboptimal outings.

 The Mariners picked the wrong place in that pattern to face the unorthodox pitcher.